Want to know more about performance art in China? Ever wonder what the Cubists were up to?

 - The political possibilities of play in contemporary installation art

 - Representations of cancer in medical discourse and contemporary art

-We are committed to supporting graduate students through scholarships, research assistantships, and teaching assistantships.
-In addition, we offer workshops on applying for scholarships and grants, building a curriculum vita, giving conference papers, pedagogy and syllabus development, and publishing in the arts.
+We are committed to supporting graduate students through scholarships as well as research and teaching assistantships.
+In addition, we offer workshops on applying for scholarships and grants, building a curriculum vitae, giving conference papers, pedagogy and syllabus development, and publishing in the arts.

-Our faculty are first-rate scholars, publishing their books with Ashgate, Brill, Cambridge University Press, State University of New York (SUNY) Press, University of Toronto Press, and Yale University Press.
-They receive national and international fellowships and awards to support their research.
+Our faculty are internationally recognized scholars, publishing books with Brill, Cambridge University Press, Duke University Press, SUNY Press, the University of Toronto Press, and Yale University Press.
+Canadian and international fellowships and grants support their research.

-Our faculty are involved with curatorial work, organizing and writing for exhibitions held at Calgary’s Glenbow Museum, Fredericton’s Beaverbrook Art Gallery, Edmonton’s Art Gallery of Alberta, and the University of Alberta Libraries and Museums.
-They have also worked at the Van Gogh Museum in Amsterdam, Metropolitan Museum of Art in New York, the Complesso del Vittoriano in Rome, the Fine Arts Museums of San Francisco, the Museo Nacional de Bellas Artes in Santiago de Chile, and the Freer Gallery of Art and Arthur M. Sackler Gallery in Washington, D.C.
+Our faculty regularly curate exhibitions and have written catalogue essays for Calgary’s Glenbow Museum, Fredericton’s Beaverbrook Art Gallery, Edmonton’s Art Gallery of Alberta, and the University of Alberta Libraries and Museums.
+They have worked at the Van Gogh Museum in Amsterdam, Metropolitan Museum of Art in New York, the Complesso del Vittoriano in Rome, the Museo Nacional de Bellas Artes in Santiago de Chile, and the Freer Gallery of Art and Arthur M. Sackler Gallery in Washington, D.C.